I first began searching for my life purpose exactly 14 years ago when I found an article online on how to discover your life purpose.

-And interestingly, many of the clients who get purpose readings from me are in the same position I was two years ago, in that they know they want to help people but have no idea where to go from there because they think they lack the skills to do it.
+And interestingly, many of the clients who get soul purpose readings from me are in the same position I was in 14 years ago, in that they know they want to help people but have no idea where to go from there because they think they lack the skills to do it.
 To move past this, you have to understand that…

 Life purpose is not just about helping people

 Consciously serving and helping others is definitely a part of a light worker’s purpose, but it’s a mistake to think this is your whole life’s purpose.
 We’re not here to save the world from itself.

 As I explained in my article How to Find Your Calling As A Lightworker – your purpose is not a mission of doing, but of being.
 On a spiritual level, your purpose is simply to be here; to be incarnated here; to be yourself; to allow your soul’s deepest urges and desires and values to manifest and take shape in your physical reality.
 Your purpose is to learn and evolve.
 And to teach others, directly and indirectly just by being here and being you.